redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 - Keeps "watchers" on tickets (gitlab API v3 doe not expose it)
 - Keeps date/times as metadata
 - Keeps track of issue relations orientation
+- Remember who and when the issue was closed

 Requires
 --------